mehulagg/gitlab/doc/user/group/index.md

 > - [Moved](https://gitlab.com/gitlab-org/gitlab/-/issues/215410) to [GitLab Premium and Silver](https://about.gitlab.com/pricing/) in 13.1.

 NOTE:
 IP Access Restriction is currently not functioning as expected on GitLab.com.
-Some users may experience blocked git operations or have difficulties accessing projects.
+Some users may experience blocked Git operations or have difficulties accessing projects.
 Before enabling, please review the [issue](https://gitlab.com/gitlab-org/gitlab/-/issues/271673) and follow it for updates.

 To make sure only people from within your organization can access particular resources, you have the option to restrict access to groups and their